 Diagnosis and Treatment

 At the Susan and Leonard Feinstein Inflammatory Bowel Disease (IBD) Clinical Center at Mount Sinai, we believe that early, effective intervention is the key to improving your quality of life.
 We design your treatment plan to reduce the chances of your developing any complications from IBD.
 Our IBD specialists are able to do this by understanding your personal risk factors for your IBD progressing.
-The IBD Center has innovative programs designed to help you thrive while living with IBD.
+The Feinstein IBD Center works in close collaboration with researchers within The Helmsley IBD Center to launch innovative programs designed to help you thrive while living with IBD.

 Our unique multidisciplinary and early intervention approach to your treatment will give you the best possible outcome.
 However, first, you need an accurate diagnosis.